-In the experiment, participants viewed a black and white photograph of a West African woman with either a red (n=21) or blue (n=21) border (see Figure 1).
+In the experiment, participants viewed a black and white photograph of a West African woman with either a red (n=21) or a blue (n=21) border (see Fig. 1).
 Blue is an optimal, conservative contrast to red because it is a chromatic color that allows non-hue color properties to be controlled, and it is a positively evaluated color in nearly all countries in which color preferences have been investigated (Madden, Hewett, & Roth, 2000; Philbrick, 1976).
-The 4.75" x 5.75" photograph was printed on 8.5" x 11" Epson Ultra Premium paper; the colored borders were manipulated using Adobe Photoshop by filling the space between the photograph and the edge of the page with color.
-The materials were created with an Epson Stylus Photo printer.
-A GretagMacBeth Eye-One Pro spectrophotometer was used to determine the color parameters from the spectral data (red LCh[42.7, 51.5, 20.4]; blue LCh[43.3, 51.5, 269.8]); the red and blue hues were of equal lightness and chroma.
+The 4.75 in.×5.75 in. photograph was printed on an 8.5 in.×11 in.
+Epson Ultra Premium paper;